Physicians FAQs About BBDRisk Dx® Test

 What type of Tissue sample is required for the BBDRisk Dx® test?

 The BBDRisk Dx® test is performed on slides prepared from the formalin-fixed, paraffin-embedded biopsy tissue sample which is available in the Pathology Department of the institution where the biopsy was performed.

 In compliance with CLIA regulations, the BBDRisk Dx® test requires six unstained tissue slides from a block that was used for diagnosis, and an H&E slide from the same block.
 If residual atypia is limited in the block from which the diagnosis was made, slides can be cut from more than one block.
 If the tissue has multiple histologies, the slides submitted should best represent the most histologies.
 Fibroademonas with or without hyperplasias are not acceptable.
 However, tissue sections that have hyperplastic ducts outside of fibroadenomas can be submitted.

 How are the results of the BBDRisk Dx® test reported?

-The results of the BBDRisk Dx® test are reported as a ‘Cancer Risk Score’ from 0-10 (please see the Sample BBDRisk Dx® Test Report) The higher the risk score, the higher one’s risk of developing breast cancer.
+The results of the BBDRisk Dx® test are reported as a ‘Cancer Risk Score’ from 0-10 (please see the Sample BBDRisk Dx® Test Results Reports) The higher the risk score, the higher one’s risk of developing breast cancer.
 In addition, it categorizes the patient as ‘Low Risk’, ‘Intermediate Risk’ or ‘High Risk’ by comparing the patient’s risk score with the plurality of risk scores in Silbiotech’s data base.
-The test Results Report will also provide an overview of the clinical validation study which correlates the Risk Score to the ‘Cancer Free Rate or Cancer Rate’ among subjects who have a similar ‘Risk Score’ The test results report itself is sent by mail, fax or email.
+The test Results Report will also provide an overview of the clinical validation study which correlates the Risk Score to the ‘Cancer Free Rate or Cancer Rate’ among subjects who have a similar ‘Risk Score’ The test results report itself is sent by fax or email.